Sustainability & CSR > Sustainability Strategy >

 • Used hotel bar soaps are donated to communities with sanitation needs through a partnership with an NGO

-• Reused woven laundry bags for staff laundry service
+• Reused woven laundry bags for employee laundry service

 Packaging